 March 12, 2020, Cairns, Australia

-Two days of the 36, rain, Old Testament rain.
+Rain, Old Testament rain.
 The slight rain in Townsville was just the preview for the heavy rains Cairns.
 We went to Great Barrier Reef HQ in Townsville as kind of an insurance policy.
-It was one I’m glad we took out.
+It was a policy I’m glad we took out.
 In Cairns we got to the catamaran that took us to Green Island on the inner Great Barrier Reef.
 It was raining.
 They handed out concentrated ginger pills because it was forecast to be rough out to the reef.
 It was.
 When we landed at the jetty waves were pitching the catamaran, the rain was coming sideways and hats and scarves were blowing away.
 Umbrellas, forget it.
 Unloading the cat reminded me of tendering at Easter Island, not as bad but still a challenge.

 The glass bottom boat to look at the reef was not operating, the underwater Scuba Doos were not operating, the helmeted dives were closed down.
 We could snorkel but they didn’t recommend because of strong currents, rough seas and stingers, those little box jellyfish.
 There was no way I would fit into one of the rented neoprene stinger suits.
 And even if we did snorkel there wasn’t much light to show off the coral.